learnbyexample/py_regular_expressions/exercises/Exercise_solutions.md

 ['price_42', ' ', 'roast', '^\t\n^-', 'ice', '==', 'cat', '\n', 'east']
 ```

-**q)** Filter all whole elements with optional whitespaces at the start followed by three to five non-digit characters.
+**17)** Filter all whole elements with optional whitespaces at the start followed by three to five non-digit characters.
 Whitespaces at the start should not be part of the calculation for non-digit characters.

 ```ruby
 >>> items = ['\t \ncat', 'goal', ' oh', 'he-he', 'goal2', 'ok ', 'sparrow']